Gold Coast Suns

 The AFL's answer to Homer Simpson

 As Pat Rafter said after being named Australian of the Year, "Australians must love a loser".
-Indeed, a sense of endearment to the hopeless cases is the only way to explain why a club like St Kilda is one of the AFL's more popular clubs despite boasting a Homer Simpson style history.
+Indeed, a sense of endearment to the hopeless cases is the only way to explain why a club like St Kilda is one of Melbourne's more popular clubs despite boasting a Homer Simpson style history.

 Although their name suggests an association with a higher power, St Kilda has always been entrenched at the bottom of the ladder.
 The club began its life by losing its first 48 matches; a sequence of failure which remains unparalleled to this day.
 From round one 1897 to round five 1903 the club's record was 2 wins - 101 losses - 1 draw.
 The Saints hold the record for the lowest score in a VFL/AFL match (1point) and with 26 wooden spoons, they hold the record for finishing last on most occasions.
 The Saints have only one premiership which took a VFL record of 67 years to achieve.